How to train for the Everest Base Camp Trek

 Acclimatization Training

-Acclimatization is critical when trekking to Everest Base Camp, where the Everest Base Camp elevation stands at 5,364 meters.
+Acclimatization is critical when trekking to Everest Base Camp, which sits at 5,364 meters.
 Proper training helps your body adjust to the high altitude.

 Frequency

-Make plans to participate in end-to-end 1-2 acclimatization hikes every month, preferably on Saturdays or Sundays, that mimic the high attitude conditions you will encounter when making the Everest Base Camp trek.
-This practice enables your body to acclimate to and adjust to the thin air.
+Make plans to participate in end-to-end 1-2 acclimatization hikes every month, preferably on Saturdays or Sundays, that mimic the high-altitude conditions you will encounter on the Everest Base Camp trek.
+This practice enables your body to acclimate to thin air.

 Activities